If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Award Ceremonies

 Many contests announce winners and award trophies and prizes at a scheduled awards ceremony.
-Since they know people may be involved in other events, it is generally not required to be present to accept your award.
+Since organizers know people may be involved in other events, it is generally not required to be present to accept your award.
 You will be able to pick it up later.
-(But of course check the rules, some may require you to be present to win!)
-Whether a contest is larger or modest, it is a lot of fun to be present to receive an award and to see friends be recognized for their work.
+(But of course check the rules, some contests may require you to be present to win!)
+If you have time in your schedule, try to attend the awards ceremony.
+It is a lot of fun to be presented your award and to see friends be recognized for their work!

 First Cut